British jets strike Gaddafi home town

-LONDON British Tornado jets fired cruise missiles overnight at a bunker in deposed Libyan dictator Muammar Gaddafi's home town of Sirte, the Ministry of Defence (MoD) said on Friday.
+LONDON British Tornado jets fired cruise missiles overnight at a bunker in deposed Libyan dictator Muammar Gaddafi's home town of Sirte, the Ministry of Defense (MoD) said on Friday.

 Rebels said the strikes were aimed at ammunition stores and depots for scud missiles and hoped they would encourage opposition supporters in the town.